DEFI-COLaF/COLaF-website/content/fr/authors/people-benoit/_index.md

 ---
 # Display name
-title: Almanach
+title: Benoît Sagot

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position/tagline
-role: Laboratoire associé
+role: Directeur de Recherches - Co-porteur du projet

 # Organizations/Affiliations to show in About widget
 organizations: